James Turner (American football)

-James Turner (born November 22, 2000) is an American football placekicker.
+James Turner (born November 22, 2000) is an American former football placekicker.
 He played college football for the Michigan Wolverines and the Louisville Cardinals.
 He was an all-conference selection in both the ACC and Big Ten, winning a national championship with Michigan in 2023.

-High school career
+Early life

 Turner grew up in Saline, Michigan and attended Saline High School.
 As a senior, he went 12 for 12 on field goal attempts and 45 for 46 on extra point attempts.
 He also handled kickoffs, having 36 touchbacks on the year.
 Turner was named a first team all-state selection by The Detroit News.
 He committed to play college football for the Louisville Cardinals as a preferred walk on.